 The awarded contractor will be closely monitored for contract compliance.
-In summary, the State will evaluate the contractor's overall performance on the awarded contract.
+In summary, the state will evaluate the contractor's overall performance on the awarded contract.
 This may include, but is not limited to:

-- Ability to follow State rules, policies, and regulations - Ability to successfully manage and deliver the project - Ability to minimize delays - Ability to minimize cost increases - Ability to provide and submit accurate monthly reports - Overall quality and performance of the services - Accuracy of billing - Responsiveness to correct deficiencies - Conformance to the terms and conditions of the contract
+- Ability to follow state rules, policies, and regulations - Ability to successfully manage and deliver the services - Ability to minimize delays - Responsiveness to correct deficiencies - Conformance to the terms and conditions of the contract

-The project evaluation assessment will be performed at regular intervals.
+A project evaluation assessment will be performed at regular intervals.
 These ratings may be used and considered during the solicitation and competition of future projects within the State of Alaska.

 SECTION 7.
-GENERAL LEGAL INFORMATION
+GENERAL PROCESS AND LEGAL INFORMATION